-If Running Windows XP Professional or Windows Server 2003
+If Running Windows Server 2003

 IMPORTANT: Improper modification of boot.ini can render the operating system inoperable.
 Use caution before making changes to the boot.ini file.

 From a command prompt, enter the following to the end of the first line of the operating system section in the boot.ini file (requires administrative privileges) to add the 3 GB switch: